 History and Customs

-The customs of the Cuban people stem from African and Spanish roots, but there are visible influences from American, Asian, and other European cultures.
+The customs of the Cuban people and the rich culture in Cuba stem from African and Spanish roots, but there are visible influences from American, Asian, and other European cultures.
 A long history of Spanish colonialism, the persistence of the slave trade into the late 1800s, and the political and social revolution of 1959, set the stage for this complex mixture of different, often contradicting factors that make up modern Cuban culture.

 When the Spanish invaded Cuba in the late 1400s, aboriginal groups—the Guanahatabey, Ciboney, and Taíno—inhabited the island, but were quickly eliminated or died as a result of disease and trauma.
 Thus, the impact of indigenous groups on Cuban society was limited.
 Colonial society grew slowly, but Spanish culture, institutions, language, and religion prevailed on the island for hundreds of years.
 For more than 3 centuries after the conquest, Cuba remained an unimportant stopping point for Spanish ships in route between Spain and the New World.
 But the intensive cultivation of sugar that began at the turn of the nineteenth century changed Cuba into a plantation society, and their demand for African slaves increased dramatically.